a-givertzman/notes/OOP/lecture1.md

 ### Object properties

 - Identity
-    meaning that objects are exact the same
+    meaning that objects are exact the same or not

 ```java
 c1 = new Circle(r: 42)